RebelToolbox/RebelDocumentation/contributing/ways_to_contribute.rst

    The following sections will cover each of those "direct" ways of contributing to the engine.

--  **Donate.** Godot is a non-profit project, but it can still benefit from user donations for many things.
+-  **Donate.** Rebel Engine is a non-profit project, but it can still benefit from user donations for many things.
 Apart from usual expenses such as hosting costs or promotional material on events, we also use donation money to acquire hardware when necessary (e.g. we used donation money to buy a